THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 Today we gather together to celebrate the most joyous of all the Jewish Holidays, the holiday of Purim.
-On this holiday, we celebrate the near destruction of the Jewish People and the exploitation of Esther's Hamalka's bisulta to enable their salvation by getting stinking drunk and trying to be mezaneh with our chavrusa when he himself isn't throwing up.
+On this holiday, we celebrate the salvation of the Jewish People through the exploitation of Esther's Hamalka's bisulta.
+We commemorate this miracle by getting stinking drunk and trying to be mezaneh with our chavrusa when he himself isn't off in a corner throwing up.

 According to the RASHBAM, the Aimishteh refused to have his name attached to the story, as he was repelled by the Machiavellian activities of Klal Yisroel.
 Such actions include:

 -- Mordechai saves the life of the king and doesn't even collect a cash reward (What's pshat with that?)

 -- Esther curries the favor of the king by taking hold of his extended staff

 -- Once victory is achieved, Klal Yisroel doesn't stop until they have murdered Haman's allies, hanged his sons, and raped his horses.

 Says the RASHBAM, Hakkadoshboruch didn't need any of the publicity, as He was still trying to live down the bad press from the whole Ten Plague thing.